AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/template-editor-core-components.md

 ### Estructura {#structure}

-Al seleccionar la capa de estructura en el Editor de plantillas, ayuda a predefinir el contenido que no se puede cambiar al crear un Forms adaptable asociado a la plantilla.
+Al seleccionar la capa de estructura en el editor de plantillas, éste le ayuda a predefinir el contenido que no se puede cambiar cuando se crean formularios adaptables asociados a la plantilla.

 <!-- you can see the layout containers above and below the Adaptive Form Container.
 Authors can use these layout containers for header and footer. -->